Hi, I’m Kathryn!

 What’s New

-• I am currently booking school visits for spring and fall 2024!
+• I am now booking school visits for the 2024-2025 school year!
 Click HERE to get more info on my school visit offerings, and feel free to get in touch with any questions.
-I offer Class Critters visits for grades K-3 and Thirteenth Circle visits for grades 4-8.
+I generally offer Class Critters visits for grades K-3 and Thirteenth Circle visits for grades 4-8.
 I can’t wait to talk to your students.
 I also offer free virtual visits (15-20 minutes)—email me to book a virtual read-aloud + Q&A for your classroom or library.

 about me